 Discovering the command format

-Fiddle with Windows application and look for any changes.
+Fiddle with the Windows application and look for any changes.
 I gathered all OUT requests.
 I noticed they always have the same type, only data fragment varies.

 Command: | Bytes: |